thetldr/tldrnews.github.io/_movements/2017-10-14-movements.md

 ---

-**wigX**, as is stylized, seeks and publishes profiles and stories on movements, leftist groups, and progressive organizations.
+**The Tldr** seeks and publishes profiles and stories on movements, leftist groups, and progressive organizations.
 [Here](https://github.com/whatisgood/tldr.github.io/_drafts/YYYY-MM-DD-TEMPLATE-TITLE-movements.md) is a sample draft for the Black Lives Matter movement.
 Contributors can submit movement profiles, stories and news by either pulling a request for a new post or uploading a file on [this](https://whatisgood.github.io/movements) page.